eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

 .. image:: /01-figures/fast_dds/discovery/discovery_packets.svg
     :align: center

 This graph is the result of a  is a specific example, the user can execute the scripts and watch their own results.
-We can easily see how the network traffic is reduced when using *Discovery Service*.
+It can easily be seen how the network traffic is reduced when using *Discovery Service*.

 The reduction in traffic is a result of avoiding every node announcing itself and waiting a response from every other node in the net.